 (2) Traditional academic copyrightable works created with use of University resources over and above those usually and customarily provided shall be owned by the creators but licensed to the University.
 The minimum terms of such license shall grant the University the right to use the original work and to make and use derivative works in its internally administered programs of teaching, research, and public service on a perpetual, royalty-free, non-exclusive basis.
 The University may retain more than the minimum license rights when justified by the circumstances of development.

 (c) Student Works.
 Unless subject to the provisions of paragraph (a) or provided otherwise by written agreement, copyrightable works prepared by students as part of the requirements for a University degree program are deemed to be the property of the student but are subject to the following provisions:

-(1) The original records (including software) of an investigation for a graduate thesis or dissertation are the property of the University but a copy may be retained by the student at the discretion of the student's major department.
+(1) The original records (including software) of an investigation for a graduate thesis or dissertation are the property of the University but may be retained by the student at the discretion of the student’s major department.

 (2) The University shall have, as a condition of awarding the degree, the royalty-free right to retain, use and distribute a limited number of copies of the thesis, together with the right to require its publication for archival use.

 (d) Copyright Registration and Notice.
 University-owned works shall be protected by copyright notice in the name of the Board of Trustees of the University of Illinois.
 Such copyright notice shall be composed and affixed in accordance with the United States Copyright Law.
 Registration of the copyright for University-owned works shall be in accordance with the operational guidelines and procedures established by the vice chancellor for research on each campus.
 The University may also decide to release a work to the public domain and if so, should so indicate.